-The river Thames flows for more than 10 miles through Richmond, a borough which was once known as the 'Garden of London' and which has more green space than any other part of the city.
-Although just 25 minutes from the centre, the area has a distinctive character and history, and for centuries it was a country retreat for Royalty.
-Our students always enjoy exploring and getting to know the place better.
-Read on to find out about some of our favourite Richmond attractions.
+Once known as the 'Garden of London', Richmond has more green space than any other part of the city.
+Although it's only 25 minutes from the centre, the area has a distinctive character and history, and for centuries was a country retreat for Royalty.
+Read more below about our favourite Richmond places.

-First laid out by Charles I in 1625, Richmond is the largest London’s eight Royal Parks.
-It’s about 15 minutes way from the school, and we often go there to enjoy a walk, practise speaking English and to spot its wildlife, including its world famous herd of deer.
-If the exploring makes us hungry, then we usually stop for a traditional English Cream Tea at Pembroke Lodge, a large mansion located at the highest point in the park, with incredible views across the Thames Valley to the west.
+Laid out by Charles I in 1625, Richmond is the largest of London’s eight Royal Parks and we often go there to walk, practise speaking English and spot its wildlife, including its world famous herd of deer.
+If the walking makes us hungry, then we usually stop for a traditional English Cream Tea at Pembroke Lodge, a large mansion in the park.

 The Thames Path

 Running184 miles from the river source in the west of England all the way to the Thames Barrier, the Thames path is a great way to explore London and its surroundings.
 Every year in Spring, our teachers and students (and a quarter of a million other spectators) line the path to watch 'The Boat Race', when teams from Oxford and Cambridge compete against each other in a rowing race, and it's always a very enjoyable day out.

 Richmond Town and Riverside

 With its quaint side streets and elegant Georgian houses on 'The Green', Richmond can sometimes feels more like the home counties than London.
 The Riverside quarter is always lively, with bustling pubs, cafes, and small craft businesses.
 If you're feeling adventurous, you can hire a rowing boat, take a pleasure cruise or even have a go at stand up paddle boarding.